digital-ai/release-integration-sdk-workshop/part-1/lab-2-upgrade-release.md

 ...and answer all the questions.
 Some of the questions are repeated from the installation.

-In this case we are sharing the cluster with others, so do NOT delete the Custom Resource that is shared between all installations.
+⚠️In this case we are sharing the cluster with others, so do NOT delete the Custom Resource that is shared between all installations.

-Answer the question `Should CRD be reused, if No we will delete the CRD digitalaireleases.xlr.digital.ai, and all related CRs will be deleted with it:` with **Yes**.
+Answer always the question `Should CRD be reused, if No we will delete the CRD digitalaireleases.xlr.digital.ai, and all related CRs will be deleted with it:` with **Yes**.

 All custom changes in the CR after installation must be preserved.
 So for the answer  `Edit list of custom resource keys that will migrate to the new Release CR:` you need to add all keys under which you changed the values.
 We have one example from previous lab `spec.nginx-ingress-controller.service.annotations`, because of that